 Many are highly motivated to explore the “nondual” nature of awareness, not understanding it naturally appears spontaneously, impersonally, and completely uncaused.
 Awareness is not divisible so there is no possibility of there being a personal awareness or consciousness.
 Believing that you have a personal awareness or consciousness does not make it so.
-The very fact what humans seem to notice the aliveness they feel spurs them to know more about the ‘personal’ awareness or consciousness they believe they possess.
+That humans seem to notice the aliveness they feel drives many seekers to know more about the ‘personal’ awareness or consciousness they believe they possess.

-The personal ego, arising around the age of twelve to twenty-four months continually and relentlessly works to promote itself and the assumed perpetual personal existence.
-It tirelessly works to name, claim, categorize and own each moment as personal and unique to itself, totally oblivious to the impersonal nature of awareness.
+The personal ego, arising around the age of 12 – 24 months continually and relentlessly works to promote itself and the assumed perpetual personal existence.
+It tirelessly works to name, claim, categorize and own each and every experience as personal and unique to itself, totally oblivious to the impersonal nature of awareness.

 The ego/brain/mind claims ownership of the body.
-In most spiritual traditions, dogma encourages and supports a personal ego or personal self to make choices towards one belief system or another to preserve an essence of a personal self after death, not understanding that all is the impersonal play of awareness in an illusory dream of itself as itself.
+In most spiritual traditions, dogma encourages and supports a personal ego or personal self to make choices towards one belief system or another in order to preserve an essence of a personal self after death, not understanding that all appearances are the impersonal play of awareness in an illusory dream of itself as itself.